OceanSprint/tesh/README.md

 - `tesh-setup`: a filename of a script to run before running the commands in the code block,
 - `tesh-ps1`: allow an additional PS1 prompt besides the default `$`,
 - `tesh-platform`: specify on which platforms this session block should be tested (`linux`, `darwin`, `windows`),
-- `tesh-fixture`: a filename to save the current snippet.
+- `tesh-fixture`: a filename to save the current snippet,
+- `tesh-timeout`: number of seconds before a command timeouts (defaults to 30s),
+- `tesh-timeout-expected`: if set to `yes` or `true`, the last command is expected to timeout after `tesh-timeout`.

 Let's look at all of these through examples